Beating Batty Brain Blues

 In reality, any time that stress is sufficient so as to interfere with the effective workings of mitochondrial energy systems, this can then potentially have a damaging effect upon both the form and function of cells, and consequently tissues and organs, with the brain being no exception.

 “The key cytopathologies in the brains of Alzheimer’s disease (AD) patients include mitochondrial dysfunction and energy hypometabolism…Consistently, MB is one of the most effective agents to delay senescence in normal human cells.”

-Inflammation is central to the development of Alzheimer’s and the polyunsaturated fats are probably the main factor promoting the inflammatory state.
-Whenever metabolic energy systems are suppressed, polyunsaturated fats held in storage in tissue are released into circulation where they promote stress and interfere with cellular function.
+Inflammation is central to the development of Alzheimer’s, and the polyunsaturated fats (PUFAs) are probably the main factor promoting the inflammatory state.
+Whenever metabolic energy systems are suppressed, PUFAs held in storage in tissue are released into circulation, where they promote stress and interfere with cellular function.